bitwarden/help/_articles/security/emergency-access.md

 ### User Access

 Trusted emergency contacts can be granted one of the following user access levels:
 - **View**: When an emergency access request is granted, this user is granted view/read access to all items in your personal Vault.
-Users with View access won't be able to access [attachments]({% link _articles/features/attachments.md %}) or password history, and will only be able to see [TOTPs]({% link _articles/features/authenticator-keys.md %}) if they have a premium subscription.

    {% callout success %}As the grantor, you may revoke access to a grantee with **View** access at any time.{% endcallout %}